For Teachers & School Staff

 Read more

 Learning how to be part of, and eventually lead, their own IEP process is one of the best ways to help the student learn to self-advocate.
-“Self- advocate” means the student is able to share about their life, what they need, what they like or don’t like, and is able to work with others to get the supports they need to succeed.
 The student can practice using their advocacy skills in a safe and friendly environment.
 The student will join you, and the other members of their team, to plan special education services to help them learn and grow.
+This give teachers and school staff the opportunity to collaborate with team members, get to know the culture and perspectives of the family and student, and provide guidance so students can take ownership of their education.
+It makes IEP meetings less tense and uses the IEP process as a tool for student growth and development.

-The Student-Led IEP process benefits you - the educator and school!
+The Student-Led IEP process benefits you - the teacher & school staff!

 You are an important member on the IEP team